reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

 In `internalPackages()`, we make use of the reflections library to collect all packages annotated with our `@InternalPackage` annotation.

 For each of these packages, we then call `assertPackageIsNotAccessedFromOutside()`.
-This method uses ArchUnit's DSL-like API to make sure that "classes that reside outside of the package should not not depend on classes that reside in the package".
+This method uses ArchUnit's DSL-like API to make sure that "classes that reside outside of the package should not depend on classes that reside within the package".

-This test will now fail if someone adds an unwanted dependency to an internal package.
+**This test will now fail if someone adds an unwanted dependency to a public class in an internal package.**

 But we still have one problem: what if we rename the base package (`io.reflectoring` in this case) in a refactoring?

-The test will pass, because it won't find any packages within the (now not existing) `io.reflectoring` package.
+The test will then still pass, because it won't find any packages within the (now non-existent) `io.reflectoring` package.
 If it doesn't have any packages to check, it can't fail.

 So, we need a way to make this test refactoring-safe.